ArnoVdH/photoblog/content/blog/2021/books_nonfiction.md

 Breaking Things at Work - Gavin Mueller

-Strange Histories - Darren Oldridge
+### Strange Histories - Darren Oldridge

+The one book I'd hoped to be a _little_ more sensationalist, turned out to be quite dry.
+I got the point of the author - that people in olden times weren't stupid to believe weird, supernatural things - but I'm fairly certain there was a lot more material to be found.

 Atomic Habits - James Clear

-The Great Railway Bazaar - Paul Theroux
+### The Great Railway Bazaar - Paul Theroux

+Supposedly one of the great books of travel literature.
+I found it quite boring and at times frustratingly superficial, arrogant and even borderline racist.
+You can glimps elements of the beauty of the railway journey, but it remains obscured by the author's thickness.

 Virtue and Terror - Maximilien Robespierre & Slavoj ŽižekBart